victorfu/psyduck-next/README.md

 FIREBASE_ADMIN_DATABASE_URL
 ```

 `FIREBASE_ADMIN_CREDENTIAL` is a JSON stringified version of your firebase admin credential.
-You can get it from your firebase project settings.
+Firebase admin credential are typically stored in a JSON file that is generated in the Firebase Console.

 `FIREBASE_ADMIN_DATABASE_URL` is the URL of your firebase database.
 It should be in the format of `https://<project-id>.firebaseio.com`